-Nicholas J. Nowak is a director in Sterne Kessler’s Trial & Appellate Practice Group.
-For over 15 years, he has represented clients in patent and trademark cases in federal courts and before the United States International Trade Commission.
+Nicholas J. Nowak is a trial lawyer and director in Sterne Kessler’s Trial & Appellate Practice.
+For over 20 years, he has focused on representing clients in complex patent and trademark matters in federal courts and in investigations before the United States International Trade Commission (ITC).
 Nick’s clients have included industry leaders in the pharmaceutical, medical device, automotive, electronics, and software industries.
-His practice is currently focused on anti-counterfeiting and trademark enforcement as well as developing novel anti-counterfeiting solutions and strategies.
-Nick has developed close relationships with domestic and international law enforcement and customs authorities and partners with them on a regular basis to protect his clients’ brands.
-He also has significant experience handling internet website and domain name disputes and in removing infringing content from Internet search engines, social media networks and e-commerce platforms.
+Nick’s practice also includes anti-counterfeiting and trademark enforcement as well as developing novel anti-counterfeiting solutions and strategies for his clients.

-More generally, Nick has extensive experience in all aspects of the litigation process, from pleading, discovery, motions practice and claim construction proceedings in the district courts to appeals.
-He leverages this broad experience to develop and implement creative case strategies to achieve his client’s business objectives.
-He has served as trial counsel in multiple proceedings, argued motions, conducted direct and cross-examinations of fact and expert witnesses, and delivered opening and closing arguments.
-In addition, he has handled and argued appeals before the United States Court of Appeals for the Federal Circuit and the Maryland Court of Appeals.
+Nick has extensive experience in all aspects of the litigation process, from pleading, discovery, motions practice and claim construction proceedings in the district courts to appeals.
+He leverages this broad experience to develop and implement creative case strategies to achieve his clients’ business objectives.
+He has served as trial counsel in multiple proceedings and has handled and argued appeals before the United States Court of Appeals for the Federal Circuit and the Maryland Court of Appeals.

 District Court Litigation

 - Clouding v.
 Google Inc., (D. Del.) (counsel for Google in patent infringement case)

 - PersonalWeb v.
 Google Inc. (EDTX) (counsel on behalf of Google in patent infringement case)

 - MyKey v.
 Logicube (CD Cal.) (counsel on behalf of Logicube in patent infringement case)